 PUMPED STORAGE HYDRO

-An efficient and clean way to store and deliver large quantities of energy, pumped storage hydro plants store energy and generate power by moving water between two reservoirs at different elevations.
+Pumped storage hydro plants store energy and generate power by moving water between two reservoirs at different elevations.
 Over and over again.

 SEMINOE PUMPED STORAGE